-Adverse effects may occur when the device is used either with or without associated instrumentation
+Adverse effects may occur when the device is used either with or without associated instrumentation.

-- Potential adverse events include but are not limited to: - 1.
-Implant migration. - 2.
-Breakage of the device(s). - Foreign body reaction to the implants including possible tumor formation, auto immune disease, and/or scarring. - 4.
-Pressure on the surrounding tissues or organs. - 5.
-Loss of proper spinal curvature, correction, height, and/or reduction. - 6.
-Infection. - 7.
-Bone fracture or stress shielding at, above, or below the level of surgery. - 8.
-Non-union (or pseudoarthrosis) - Loss of neurological function, appearance of radiculopathy, dural tears, and/or development of pain. - 10.
-Haemorrhage of blood vessels and/or hematomas - 11.
-Discitis, arachnoiditis, and/or other types of inflammation. - 12.
-Deep venous thrombosis, thrombophlebitis, and/or pulmonary embolus. - 13.
-Bone graft donor site complication. - 14.
-Inability to resume activities of normal daily living. - 15.
-Early or late loosening or movement of the device(s). - Urinary retention or loss of bladder control or other types of urological system compromise. - 17.
-Scar formation possibly causing neurological compromise or compression around nerves and/or pain. - 18.
-Fracture, microfracture, resorption, damage, or penetration of any spinal bone (including the sacrum, pedicles, and/or vertebral body) and/or bone graft or bone graft harvest site at, above, and/or below the level of surgery.
-Retropulsed graft.
-19. Herniated nucleus pulposus, disc disruption or degeneration at, above, or - below the level of surgery. - 20.
-Loss of or increase in spinal mobility or function. - 21.
-Reproductive system compromise, including sterility, loss of consortium, and sexual dysfunction. - 22.
-Development of respiratory problems, e.g. pulmonary embolism, atelectasis, bronchitis, pneumonia, etc. - 23.
-Change in mental status. - 24.
+Potential adverse events include but are not limited to:

+- 1. Implant migration. - Breakage of the device(s). - 3.
+Foreign body reaction to the implants including possible tumor formation, auto immune disease, and/or scarring. - 4.
+Pressure on the surrounding tissues or organs. - Infection. - 6.
+Bone fracture or stress shielding at, above, or below the level of surgery. - 7.
+Non-union (or pseudoarthrosis) - 8.
+Loss of neurological function, appearance of radiculopathy, dural tears, and/or development of pain - 9.
+Haemorrhage of blood vessels and/or hematomas. - 10.
+Discitis, arachnoiditis, and/or other types of inflammation. - 11.
+Deep venous thrombosis, thrombophlebitis, and/or pulmonary embolus. - 12.
+Bone graft donor site complication. - 13.
+Inability to resume activities of normal daily living. - 14.
+Early or late loosening or movement of the device(s). - 15.
+Scar formation possibly causing neurological compromise or compression around nerves and/or pain - 16.
+Loss of or increase in spinal mobility or function. - 17.
+Reproductive system compromise, including sterility, loss of consortium, and sexual dysfunction - 18.
+Development of respiratory problems, e.g. pulmonary embolism, atelectasis, bronchitis, pneumonia, etc. - 19.
+Change in mental status. - 20.
+Loss of proper spinal curvature, correction, height, and/or reduction - 21.
 Death.